-To compare the performance of pyranometers in cold climates, the U.S. National Oceanic and Atmospheric Administration (NOAA) has conducted the De-Icing Comparison Experiment (D-ICE) at their Barrow, Alaska Observatory.
-Located more than 500 km north of the polar circle, this is an ideal testing ground for equipment in harsh, arctic conditions (see Table 1 for climate data).

-Hukseflux has supplied a heated SR30 for this experiment, to be tested alongside several traditional, externally ventilated pyranometers.
-SR30's performance has, in our opinion, been remarkable, as the following data will show.
+To compare the performance of pyranometers in cold climates, the U.S. National Oceanic and Atmospheric Administration (NOAA) is conducting the De-Icing Comparison Experiment (D-ICE) at their Barrow, Alaska Observatory.
+Located more than 500 km north of the polar circle, this is the ideal testing ground for equipment in harsh, arctic conditions (see Table 1 for climate data).
+Hukseflux has supplied an SR30 for this experiment, to be tested alongside several traditional, externally ventilated pyranometers.
+SR30's performance so far has, in our opinion, been remarkable, as the following data will show.